acdh-oeaw/apis-core/README.rst

 ## APIS_ENTITIES

+todo!

 # optional:

+## APIS_BASE_URI

+this parameter is used to construct URIs for Apis Entities in case no external URIs (like geonames or gnd) are provided, defaults to `http://apis.info`

+e.g. `APIS_BASE_URI = 'https://myprocect/objects/'` will create a URI like `https://myprocect/objects/1234`

 ## log-in-restrictions
 If theese settings are missing or set to `False` not logged in users will be redirected to log-in page